Evidence for CBTi and Sleepstation

 91%

-Several small-cohort studies and a number of RCTs have evaluated online CBTi and shown promising results but with varying effect sizes.
+Numerous randomised controlled trials, cohort studies and meta-analyses now evaluate online CBTi and show consistent improvements in sleep outcomes, though effect sizes vary across studies.
 CBTi tackles factors that maintain insomnia over time, including sleep-related dysfunctional cognitions, behaviours which perpetuate insomnia, and dysregulation of the homeostatic sleep drive.

 sandra-dog@0.75x